Edit

 int Version { get; }

-The version number is always equal to the total number of confirmed events, and the state is the result of applying all the confirmed events to the initial state.
-The initial state, which has version 0 (because no events have been applied to it), is determined by the default constructor of the GrainState class.
+The version number always equals the total number of confirmed events, and the state is the result of applying all confirmed events to the initial state.
+The default constructor of the GrainState class determines the initial state, which has version 0 (because no events have been applied to it).

-Important: The application should never directly modify the object returned by State.
-It is meant for reading only.
-Rather, when the application wants to modify the state, it must do so indirectly by raising events.
+Important: Your application should never directly modify the object returned by State.
+It's meant for reading only.
+When your application needs to modify the state, it must do so indirectly by raising events.

 Raise events

-Raising events is accomplished by calling the RaiseEvent function.
-For example, a grain representing a chat can raise a PostedEvent to indicate that a user-submitted a post:
+Raise events by calling the RaiseEvent function.
+For example, a grain representing a chat can raise a PostedEvent to indicate that a user submitted a post:

 RaiseEvent(new PostedEvent()